rohitshetty/1000AwesomeThings/README.md

 ## 1000 Awesome Things
-[1000AwesomeThings](https://1000awesomethings.com) is a website that publishes one awesome about everyday life.
+[1000AwesomeThings](https://1000awesomethings.com) is a website that publishes one awesome thing about everyday life.
 This is an attempt to access that content programmatically.

 This internally uses request-promise and cheerio to download the page and grab the content.